SKundu1998/JavaThreads/README.md

 #multithreading

-Learnt about the garbage collector.
-Learnt to use finalize() and gc().
+Learnt about the Runtime class and its object.
+Used shutdown and opened notepad.

-Version: 7.0
+Version: 8.0